vsillan/game-server-programming-course/presentations/intro.md

 Authorize player actions (prevent cheating) <!-- .element: class="fragment" -->

-Gather and analyze data analytics <!-- .element: class="fragment" -->
+Gather and analyze data <!-- .element: class="fragment" -->

 Do simulation that is too expensive for the client <!-- .element: class="fragment" -->